Skip to content

 Tenaska, with a presence in Fluvanna County for more than 20 years, is considering an additional natural gas-fueled power plant in the area.
-Similar to the existing Tenaska Virginia Generating Station, this facility would add reliability to the regional electric grid amid growing power demand, as well as generate tax revenue, jobs and other local economic benefits.
+Similar to the existing Tenaska Virginia Generating Station, this facility would be operated in a safe and environmentally responsible manner and add much-needed reliability to the regional electric grid, as well as generate tax revenue, jobs and other local economic benefits.

 Proposed Expedition Generating Station